muhammadrefa/tele4642-project/docs/Background.md

 Here comes SNACK
 ------------------

-Time-limiting can be the solution to get the balance between productivity and information access.
+We propose a time-based solution of limiting access and usage of social media services to achieve a balance between productivity and information access.
-The employee can still access social media services for certain duration, before it gets blocked as a sign to get back to work.
-In this situation, accessing social media can be considered as snacking rather than slacking.
+The employee will still be able to access social media services for a certain duration, before access is temporarily cut off, indicating the need to return to work.
+In this context, accessing social media can be considered as snacking rather than slacking (e.g. the employee peruses social media while on break).

-That it is where the name SNACK comes from.
-As it names, Social Network Access Connection Kontroller, we aim to control the connection to the social media services that accessed by the employee.
+As such, these were the origins for the name SNACK: Social Network Access Connection Kontroller.
+Indicated by the acronym, we aim to kontrol the connection to the social media services that are accessed by the employee.

 Why use SNACK?